ZoneMS/EnKO/README.md

 1. Set "config.json" file in SVAE directory.
 The details are described in later.
 1. Run "run_svae.py" file by "python run_svae.py".
 Parallel implementaion of several conditions are carried out by "python gs_svae.py".

-Experiments for variance of the gradient estimates described in Appendix A of the supplementary material are replicated by "SVAE/bias.ipynb"
+Experiments for variance of the gradient estimates described in Appendix A of our supplementary material are replicated by "SVAE/bias.ipynb"

 ## Requirement
 We implemented our script in following environments.